MauriceDroll/LLM_Scene_Docker/README.md

 The goal is to run the code on the real robot.
 You will be able to pick up blocks from the slide and place them on the table.
-The pick pose for the blocks on the slide will be provided as joint positions, as well as the place pose when disassembling.
-Use cartesian poses for picking and placing the blocks on the table.

-You will only receive these joint positions once we are in the lab.
+To determine the pick and place poses you can for example move the robot to the desired position using the smartHMI, start the robot driver (see next exercise) and use `node.get_transform` as in the example program to get the current pose of the robot, or by simply using `ros2 topic echo /joint_states` to get the current joint positions.
+Alternatively, you can implement your own logic in python to adapt the poses without using the smartHMI.

 Neither the blocks nor the slide is available in the simulation.
-Write your code in a way that you can easily specify and adapt these joint positions in the code.

-After you have implemented the program, commit your changes and push them to the remote repository.

 ## Exercise 5: Test your code on the real robot